Gum Disease Now Linked to Dementia:

 For more information about Alzheimer’s:

 Definitive treatment for periodontal disease involves a multi-faceted approach to control chronic inflammation.
-Putting periodontal disease into remission and ending the chronic inflammation associated with it is not achieved by merely removing tartar, the repetative use of antibiotics (either locally or systemically), or cutting out pockets with a laser or traditional periodontal surgery.
+Putting periodontal disease into remission and ending the chronic inflammation associated with it is not achieved by merely removing tartar, the repetitive use of antibiotics (either locally or systemically), or cutting out pockets with a laser or traditional periodontal surgery.
 Chronic hyper-inflammation is a host response problem and may require the addition of safe and effective anti-inflammatory medications.
+Definitive treatment should also include Oral DNA salivary pathogen testing not only to target more effective treatment strategies but also to definitively determine if the therapy has been effective in eliminating periodontal pathogens.